 - Work with your Cary elder lawyer to ensure you understand the coverage.
 Wording and coverage both vary from policy to policy, and you want to ensure that you are getting coverage for exactly what you want.
 Some policies limit the number of hours a week that you can have care, for instance, which can become problematic if you end up needing to pay for round-the-clock care.
 You also want to make sure that the policy cannot be canceled or become non-renewable when you reach a certain age or become ill.

-Your Cary elder care lawyer will have extensive knowledge of what is most beneficial in our area and can help you plan for a future that protects both you and your assets.
+Your Cary elder law attorney will have extensive knowledge of what is most beneficial in our area and can help you plan for a future that protects both you and your assets.